Section 2: Making Bricks

 Brick buildings helped solve one of North Dakota’s problems.
 (See Image 6.)
 There were few trees to harvest for lumber.
 Bricks provided a solution to the lumber problem.
 They were made from locally supplied clay were relatively inexpensive for new buildings.

 Fire was another problem that all cities faced.
 (See Document 2.)
 (See Image 7.)
 Wooden buildings burned easily and fire brigades were ill-equipped to fight a city-wide fire.
 After a fire, many cities re-built with brick which was far less likely to burn.
 City leaders and insurance companies encouraged building with brick because the city was far less likely to burn to the ground if many of the buildings were constructed from brick.
 In the 1870s, the territorial legislature required schools to be built of brick.
 Towns with brick factories tried to comply with the law.
 (See Image 8.)
 The Sanborn Fire Insurance Map Company identified brick and wooden buildings in each city as well as fire departments and water systems.
-Owners of brick buildings paid lower fire insurance rates than owners of wood buildings.
+Owners of brick buildings paid lower premiums for fire insurance than owners of wood buildings.
 (See Maps 1 & 2.)

-The largest and most important brick company in North Dakota got its start in Hebron in 1904.
+The largest and most important brick manufacturing company in North Dakota got its start in Hebron in 1904.
 One of the founders of the business, Charles Weigel, was a German immigrant and experienced ceramist, or someone who works with clay.
 Weigel arrived in Hebron in 1891 and spent his spare time locating clay deposits and testing them for quality.
 He found several likely sources of clay.
 Weigel and his partners established a brickyard that produced 3,000,000 bricks in its first year.
 While people were building houses of brick in Hebron, there were few other markets for Hebron brick.
 But Weigel and his partner Ferdinand Leutz kept on making bricks.
 Soon the quality of their product was well-known.

 In 1916, Hebron Brick had orders for 3,000,000 bricks.
 The company was so prosperous that it built a short rail line to bring clay from the deposits about five miles north of town to the plant in Hebron.
 The company employed 125 men “at good wages” and the plant was “running day and night.”